-Financial support from the Department of Statistics of the University of Naples Federico II, University of Rome "La Sapienza" and MIUR is gratefully acknowledged.
-We are grateful to Anindya Banerjee and Josep Carrion-i-Silvestre for kindly providing the investment and savings data set and for helpful discussions, and to participants to the SIS Turin and Cambridge Panel Data 2006 conferences for suggestion and comments.
+\ Financial support from the Department of Statistics of the University of Naples Federico II, University of Rome "La Sapienza" and MIUR is gratefully acknowledged.
+We are grateful to Anindya Banerjee and Josep Carrioni-Silvestre for kindly providing the investment and savings data set and for helpful discussions, and to participants to the SIS Turin and Cambridge Panel Data 2006 conferences for suggestion and comments.
+Joakim Westerlund's comment and two anonymous reports greatly helped us in revising the paper.
+The usual disclaimers apply.
 Correspondence to: s.fachin@caspur.it, fdiiorio@unina.it.